 An archive with data purportedly scraped from 500 million LinkedIn profiles had been put for sale on a popular hacker forum, with another 2 million records leaked as a proof-of-concept sample by people behind the hack.

-The leaked data up for sale included LinkedIn IDs, full names, email addresses, phone numbers, genders, links to LinkedIn profiles, links to other social media profiles, professional titles and other work-related data.
+The leaked data for sale included LinkedIn IDs, full names, email addresses, phone numbers, genders, links to LinkedIn profiles, other social media profiles, professional titles and other work-related data.